Marinas on the coast

 Conclusion

 Montenegro's marina infrastructure is small but unusually well-positioned.
-Eight functional marinas, three of them duty-free, one (Porto Montenegro) holding a max LOA most Mediterranean superyacht hubs cannot match - and a tax framework (progressive 9-15% corporate, 15% reduced VAT on marina services versus 21% standard, no annual yacht property tax, indefinite stay for non-EU yachts) that is quietly more competitive than any major EU alternative.
+Eight functional marinas, three of them duty-free, one (Porto Montenegro) holding a max LOA most Mediterranean superyacht hubs cannot match - and a tax framework (progressive 9-15% corporate, 15% reduced VAT on marina services versus 21% standard, no annual yacht property tax) that is quietly competitive against major EU alternatives.
+Customs treatment for foreign yachts staying long-term should be confirmed case-by-case with the Montenegrin Customs Administration or a licensed yacht agent.
+Last verified May 2026.

 For a foreign property buyer evaluating the Adriatic coast in 2026, the choice of marina shapes the choice of apartment more than the other way around.
 Tivat and Kumbor are the strongest yacht-led locations; Luštica Bay is the resort alternative; Bar is the cheapest home port; Kotor is the scenic call without a fuel dock.